rmera/gomd/README.md

 ### Plotting the results

-Two Python scripts are included to help with the result visualization.
+A few Python scripts are included to help with the result visualization.

 * ramachandran.py is a simple script that will plot one set of Ramachandran angles (the ones in the columns 2 and 3 of the output file from gomd) along the trajectory, coloring the value for each frame in a different hue, so any conformationa change can be observed.

+* interfaces.py plots the results of the InterByRes, as the fraction of the trajectory for which each residue in the selection is part of the interface.

-* plots.py is a rather complete plotting tool for all the other tasks.
-It is rather easy to use (for the simplest case of only 1 column of results, or 2 columns in total, it only requires the name of the file) but has a fair bit of options to customize the visualization.
+* plots.py is a rather complete plotting tool for all the other plotting tasks.
+It is easy to use (for the simplest case of only 1 column of results, or 2 columns in total, it only requires the name of the file) but has a fair bit of options to customize the visualization.
 It can plot only the selected columns, set the scale for the y-axis, plot an histogram for the results instead of the default results vs time plot, and more.
-Otherplots.py will ignore lines starting with "\#", "@" and "&", which allows it to plot Gromacs-produced xvg files.
+Plots.py will ignore lines starting with "\#", "@" and "&", which allows it to plot Gromacs-produced xvg files.

+* rdf2gomd.py is a small program to put the results of the rdf task in a regular by-column goMD format, which can then be plotted with plots.py.
+It supports putting the results of several rdf runs as columns in the same file.

 goMD, a little program for the analysis of molecular dynamics simulations.